IsaacLmk/credit_approval_project/README.md

 Packages used:
 - Pandas, Numpy: for data handling
 - Sklearn, Xgboost: for machine learning models
-- matplotlib, seaboard, plotly: for chart ploting
+- matplotlib, seaborn, plotly: for chart ploting